MHD Turbulence: A Biased Review: MHD Turbulence Meets Reconnection

 \subsection{Tearing Disruption, Plasmoid Chains, Fast Reconnection, and Reconnection-Driven Turbulence}

 This section deals with what many readers might feel are fairly esoteric details.
-They are right---and so skipping straight to \secref{sec:end} will not subtract much from their experience.
+They are right---and so skipping straight to \secref{sec:halfway} will not subtract much from their experience.

-In what until recently was a separate strand of research, much interest in the reconnection community has focused on stochastic plasmoid chains that arise in current sheets susceptible to the plasmoid instability (a sub-species of tearing), where a lively population of islands (plasmoids) are born, grow, travel along the sheet with Alfv\'enic outflows, occasionally eat each other (coalesce),\footnote{In the process of coalescence, they also give rise to transverse secondary current sheets and plasmoid chains: see \citet{barta11}.} and, as shown by \citet{uzdensky10}, cause reconnection in the sheet that they inhabit to be fast, meaning independent of $\eta$ as $\eta\to+0$ (a derivation of the plasmoid instability, as well as a long list of references on stochastic plasmoid chains and, in \figref{fig:huang}, an example of one, can be found in \apref{app:loureiro}; the \citealt{uzdensky10} argument is reproduced in \apref{app:uls}).
+In what until recently was a separate strand of research, much interest in the reconnection community has focused on stochastic plasmoid chains that arise in current sheets susceptible to the plasmoid instability (a sub-species of tearing), where a lively population of islands (plasmoids) are born, grow, travel along the sheet with Alfv\'enic outflows, occasionally eat each other (coalesce),\footnote{In the process of coalescence, they also give rise to transverse secondary current sheets and plasmoid chains: see \citet{barta11}.} and, as shown by \citet{uzdensky10}, cause reconnection in the sheet that they inhabit to be fast,\footnote{The reconnection that is being referred to here is the true, physical reconnection of the exact magnetic-field lines, not the effective reconnection of fields coarse-grained at some inertial-range scale~$\lambda$.
+In a turbulent environment, the latter, known as ``stochastic reconnection'', is believed always to be fast (see \citealt{lazarian20} and references therein), so every cascaded eddy always gets a significant amount of it.
+As explained in \secref{sec:stoch} and \apref{app:stoch_rec}, this is plausible, and does not preclude either aligned or tearing-mediated turbulence.} meaning independent of $\eta$ as $\eta\to+0$ (a derivation of the plasmoid instability, a long list of references on stochastic plasmoid chains, and, in \figref{fig:huang}, an example of one, can be found in \apref{app:loureiro}; the \citealt{uzdensky10} argument is reproduced in \apref{app:uls}).
 A stochastic chain can be viewed as a kind of ``1D turbulence'', and has some distinctive statistical properties (see \apsand{app:plasmoid_pdf}{app:chain_spectrum}).
 Should one imagine the disrupted aligned structures spawning multiple instances of such a turbulence, and does the simple theory presented in \secref{sec:recturb} describe this situation or does it need to be revised to represent a superposition of many fast-reconnecting, plasmoid-infested sheets (as attempted in three different ways by \citealt{loureiro17,loureiro20} and \citealt{tenerani20})?